-The deadline for applications for Summer 2019 is January 15, 2019, to be considered for funding.
+The deadline for completed applications for Summer 2020 will be January 15, 2020 to be considered for funding.

-The portal will remain open until April 1st and applications received after January 15th will be considered for admission and funding if space and funds remain.
+The portal remains open until April 1st and applications received after the deadline will be considered for admission and funding if space and funds remain.

 Applicants must normally have a four year undergraduate or post-graduate degree (or equivalent) with an average of B+ or higher.
 The level of academic performance and potential as revealed through the degree is more important than the discipline.
 Indeed, students enter the program from a wide variety of backgrounds in the social sciences, humanities, and sciences.

 The School also considers mid-career applicants who do not satisfy this degree requirement, but who have demonstrated professional excellence over at least seven years in the nonprofit/philanthropic sector.
 Such applicants may use their high achievement in several designated university courses as evidence of their academic potential or in addition may cite their work experience in the nonprofit/philanthropic sector.
 These university courses and the professional experience are determined on an individual basis in consultation with the program Supervisor.
 Contact the School for details.

 Students whose first language is not English, or who have not completed a previous degree at an English speaking university, must demonstrate an adequate command of English by attaining, at least: a TOEFL score of 580 written, or 237 CBT (computer-based test) or 86 IBT (internet-based test) with a minimum score in each component (22 in writing, 22 in speaking, 20 in reading, and 20 in listening); or a CAEL score of 70; or an IELTS score of 7.0.